Michael-Mulholland/Mobile-Application-Project---Survival-Application/README.md

 ***
 ## **Features**

-*Current weather at there location using GPS coordinates *
+*Current weather at there location using GPS coordinates, temperature and weather descritpion *Current Latitude in degrees, minutes and seconds *Current Longitude in degrees, minutes and seconds *Current sunrise and sunset timings
+*The current Latitude and Longitude in degrees, minutes and seconds save to the phones hardware
 ***

 ## **Installation**